GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 ## Before you begin

-You must set up a Google Cloud project (with billing enabled) to host the resources in this tutorial.
+To host the resources in this tutorial, you must set up a Google Cloud project with billing enabled.
 This tutorial uses Cloud Shell to run shell commands.

 1. Use the Cloud Console to [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) to host the
     Pub/Sub and Cloud Functions resources in this tutorial.
 Choose a billing account to enable billing for the project.
 Note the project ID; you use it in a